ikhvorost/KeyValueCoding/README.md

 [![Donate](https://www.paypalobjects.com/en_US/i/btn/btn_donate_SM.gif)](https://www.paypal.com/donate/?hosted_button_id=TSPDD3ZAAH24C)

-KeyValueCoding protocol provides a mechanism by which you can access the properties of pure Swift struct or class instances indirectly by name or key.
+`KeyValueCoding` provides a mechanism by which you can access the properties of pure Swift struct or class instances indirectly by a property name or a key path.

 - [Getting Started](#gettingstarted)
   - [Basics](#basics)